Stabilizing the Splits through Minimax Decision Trees: Abstract

 By revisiting the end-cut preference (ECP) phenomenon associated with a single CART (Breiman et al.~(1984)), we introduce MinimaxSplit decision trees, a robust alternative to CART that selects splits by minimizing the worst-case child risk rather than the average risk.
 For regression, we minimize the maximum within-child squared error; for classification, we minimize the maximum child entropy, yielding a C4.5-compatible criterion.
 We also study a cyclic variant that deterministically cycles coordinates, leading to our main method of cyclic MinimaxSplit decision trees.

 We prove oracle inequalities that cover both regression and classification, under mild marginal non-atomicity conditions.
 The bounds control the tree’s global excess risk by local worst-case impurities and yield fast convergence rates compared to CART.
-We extend the analysis to ensembles that subsample coordinates per node.
+We extend the analysis to a random-dimension forest variant that subsamples coordinates per node.

-Empirically, (cyclic) MinimaxSplit trees and their forests improve on structured heterogeneity data such as EEG amplitude regression over fixed time horizons, seasonal air quality forecasting, and image denoising framed as non-parametric regression on spatial coordinates.
+Empirically, (cyclic) MinimaxSplit trees and their forests improve over baselines on structured heterogeneous data such as EEG amplitude regression over fixed time horizons and image denoising, framed as non-parametric regression on spatial coordinates.